ipod1g/testers/loginscreen/simple-login/README.md

 -  v1.0.0
    -  Deployed on 3 Sep 2022
    -  Complete login form interactions and resolved all known bugs
-      -  Does not include version button yet
+      -  Does not include version button and touch interactions yet
    -  Simple authorization in hard coded data base
    -  Partially responsive design
+-  v1.1.0
+   -  Updated on 5 Sep 2022
+   -  Started refactoring for cleaner and efficient code → Utilize more of React components and less complexity in jsx file
+      -  Live-shared with Sim Ho for review session

 # Future implementation